wbrawner/pihelper-c/README.md

     cmake ..
     make

+By default, this will build a static library you can link to.
+If you'd like to build a shared library, use this cmake command instead:

+    cmake -DPIHELPER_SHARED=BOOL:ON ..

+If you'd like to have the command line tool as well, you can use this:

+    cmake -DPIHELPER_EXECUTABLE=BOOL:ON ..

+If you need the development headers on your system, you can run this:

+    cmake -DPIHELPER_DEV=BOOL:ON ..

-If you'd like to install pihelper to your system, run the following after building:
+Once you've run cmake with the desired options, you can install pihelper to your system by runnning the following after building:

-    sudo make install # This is optional, and only needed if you want to install command line utility
+    sudo make install

 ## License